npm/npm/doc/json.md

 ### directories.lib

-If you specify a "lib" directory, and do not supply a modules hash, then the lib folder will be walked and any *.js or *.node files found will be exposed as a default module hash.
+If you specify a "lib" directory, then the lib folder will be walked and any *.js or *.node files found will be exposed as a default module hash.

-Providing an explicit modules hash is encouraged over exposing the entire lib folder.
+**The lib directory mapping will be deprecated soon.
+Please do not rely on it.**

 ### directories.bin